-(b) The funds of the Society shall be applied to further the aims and the objects of the Society and to meet the Society's recurrent expenditure and shall not be used for any other purpose unless approved by a three quarter's majority of Members present and voting thereon.
+(b) The funds of the Society shall be applied to further the aims and the objects of the Society and to meet the Society’s recurrent expenditure and shall not be used for any other purpose unless approved by a three-quarter majority of Members present and voting thereon.

 (c) No expenditure shall be undertaken by or on behalf of the Society without the consent of the Committee who may confirm or ratify any expenditure.

-(d) The Committee shall cause to be prepared annually a General Account of the receipts and expenditure of the Society.
+(d) The Committee shall cause to be prepared annually a General Account of the receipts and expenditures of the Society.

 (b) On dissolution of the Society whether it be voluntary or under the provisions of the Societies Ordinance or otherwise any surplus balance of funds shall be paid to such registered charity or charities in Hong Kong or in the United Kingdom as the Committee shall in its discretion decide.

 No alternation, repeal, or amendment shall be made to the Constitution of the Society unless the same shall have been carried by a two-thirds majority of Members present at the Extraordinary General Meeting and voting thereon.
 And any alteration, repeal or amendment so made shall be subject to the approval of the Registrar of Societies.